 In the past, all networks around the world were managed by people.
 Engineers monitored thousands of alarms that appeared daily on screens in network operations centers in order to create trouble tickets and eventually solve the underlying issues.

 In our network operations centers today, only 5% of these trouble tickets are created manually – the rest is all automated.
 In the past, an engineer had to go through all the trouble tickets to assess what sort of corrective tasks were needed and then describe them in a work order.
 Keeping in mind that in 2017 we processed 51 million trouble tickets, you can imagine how big a task it is for engineers to review these tickets and assign work orders.
-Today, 95% of these work orders are created automatically.

 On top of that, we have automation rules built into the network.
 The system processes information in real time and, when a specific activity is triggered, a carefully designed sequence of automated tasks is performed.
 This automation engine already sends about one million commands to the network every day and processes 70% of the alarms we monitor.